ChristianPalmiero/Slack-driven-Dual-Vth-Leakage-Optimization-Algorithm/README.md

 - arrivalTime: the actual timing constraint the circuit has to satisfy after dual-Vth assignment [ns]
 - criticalPaths: the total number of timing paths that fall within a given slack window after the dual-Vth assignment [integer]
-- slackWin: is the slack window for critical paths [ns]<br />
+- slackWin: is the slack window for critical paths [ns]

-'The command returns the list resList containing the following 4 items:'
+The command returns the list resList containing the following 4 items:
 - power-savings: % of leakage reduction w.r.t. the initial configuration
 - execution-time: difference between starting-time and end-time [seconds]
 - lvt: % of LVT gates